poetix/aoc2024/README.md

 I missed an easy win here, originally writing this to return _all_ maximal cliques and then searching them for the largest, when actually we can fold the search for the largest into the recursion on Bron-Kerbosch and avoid having to build up and traverse a collection of candidate values.

 A nice side-effect of having everything sorted to begin with: we don't have to do a final sort on the vertices returned in the largest maximal clique to get our puzzle answer.
-It's much faster that way.